Bassadanza/java-junior/README.md

 - Wrapper classes
 - Autoboxing

-## Course Project Iteration 12: Logger Library Maturity Grown
+## Course Project Iteration 12: logger Library Maturity Grown
 - NFR: As a developer I want higher collection performance for messages through non-default eq and hc
 - NRF: As a developer I want more polymorphism with toS for messages
 - NFR: As a developer I want lower memory consumption through StringB*